- Important Information about Procedures for Opening a New Account

 You agree that we may verify credit and employment history by any necessary means, including preparation of a credit report by a credit reporting agency.

 If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed “legal action” in this section), we will comply with that legal action as required by applicable law.
 However, nothing in this agreement shall be construed as a waiver of any rights you may have under applicable law with regards to such legal action.
-Subject to applicable law, we may, in our sole discretion, choose to freeze the assets in the account and not allow any payments out of the account until a final court determination regarding the legal action.
+Subject to applicable law, we may, in our sole discretion, choose to freeze the assets in the account and not allow any payments or transfers out of the account until there is a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
-In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action.
-Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees and our internal expenses) may be charged against your account, unless otherwise prohibited by applicable law.
-The list of fees applicable to your account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.
+In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action and applicable law.
+Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees, and our internal expenses) may be charged against your account, unless otherwise prohibited by applicable law.
+The list of fees applicable to your account(s) – provided elsewhere – may specify additional fees that we may charge for responding to certain legal actions.

 You must also take precaution in safeguarding your blank checks.
 Notify us at once if you believe your checks have been lost or stolen.
 As between you and us, if you are negligent in safeguarding your checks, you must bear the loss entirely yourself or share the loss with us (we may have to share some of the loss if we failed to use ordinary care and if we substantially contributed to the loss).

 Unless required by law or we have agreed otherwise in writing, we are not required to act upon instructions you give us via facsimile transmission, email, voicemail, or phone call to a facsimile number, email address, or phone number not designated by us for a particular purpose or for a purpose that is unrelated to the request or instruction.

-(34) Monitoring and Recording Telephone Calls and Consent to Receive Communications
+(36) Monitoring and Recording Telephone Calls and Account Communications

 We may place an administrative hold on the funds in your account (refuse payment or withdrawal of the funds) if it becomes subject to a claim adverse to (1) your own interest; (2) others claiming an interest as survivors or beneficiaries of your account; or (3) a claim arising by operation of law.
 The hold may be placed for such period of time as we believe reasonably necessary to allow a legal proceeding to determine the merits of the claim or until we receive evidence satisfactory to us that the dispute has been resolved.
 We will not be liable for any items that are dishonored as a consequence of placing a hold on funds in your account for these reasons.